King Cake with Cream Cheese and Strawberry Jam Filling (Video)

 - Repeat the same step with the rest of the dough until you have three rolls with the same length.
 Transfer them to a baking sheet lined with parchment paper.
 Then braid the three rolls and close the two edges to form a reef (look at the video).

 - Spray a small oven safe bowl with non stick spray and put it in the middle of the braided dough (optional).
-Then cover the dough with a towel and proof it for another hour (at room temperature).
+Then proof it for 30 minutes at room temperature or in a slightly warm oven (110F).
+If you proof it at room temperature cover it with a towel and keep away from drafts.

 - Preheat the oven to 355F.